 - Data Governance: Machine learning/data analytics depend on good data governance and management practices.
 As an industry we use 80% of our time finding data and 20% using the data.
 What data management tools are available to reduce wasted time?

-- Cultural behaviours: As an industry we still operate in silos.
+- People Factors: As an industry we still operate in silos.
 What actions can we take to break down the barriers to draw on the wealth of experience and skills that will improve interdisciplinary interaction and understanding?

 - Success factors: Historically, engineers bear the brunt of the burden in well cost while geoscientists are measured on success of discovered resources.
 Are there alternative KPIs that will enhance cross-disciplinary collaboration and provide better measures of success?

 The format of the workshop is designed to deliver at least 5 key actions/takeaways through an interactive and integrated learning and sharing environment, with opportunities to network through a blend of keynote speakers, panel discussions, technical presentations, posters, plenary discussion, and breakout sessions.